dial-once/node-catchie/README.md

 .catch((e) => {});
 ```

-You can see the results of function execution if you use the following properties:
+You can see the results of catchie's work on the last function if you use the following properties:
 ```js
 catchie.successCount; // amount of successful function execution catchie.failureCount; // amount of unsuccessful function execution